Elementary Education Major

 - Freshman year: You'll visit a variety of school settings and grade levels in the Indianapolis area to help develop your content knowledge and get a feel for what it's like to be a teacher.
 These structured classroom visits and follow-up seminars help you reflect on the complex issues related to teaching in the 21st Century.

 - Junior year: You'll be able to experience your teaching abilities first-hand through methods classes that are taught on-site in schools, which helps align content and methods you learn in class directly with children.
-For example, our students have had field experiences in several elementary schools helping to teach literacy classes and tutoring students in reading and math.
+For example, you will have field experiences in several elementary schools helping to teach literacy classes and tutoring students in reading and math.

 - Senior year: Your final two semesters will include two ten-week student teaching experiences in both primary and intermediate grade levels.
 You'll co-teach and apprentice in two distinct school settings in Indianapolis-area metropolitan and suburban classrooms.
 These student teaching experiences enable you to meet many new colleagues and prepare you to teach in your own classroom once you graduate.

 To earn a reading license, you'll complete advanced work in the vital areas of reading assessment and instruction.
-You'll learn how to identify a student's strengths and weakness, design individualized instruction based on the student's specific needs, and measure the student's progress towards learning goals.
-During student teaching, you'll attend a specialized Reading Seminar and be mentored by teachers recognized for their expertise in reading instruction.
+You'll learn how to identify a student's strengths and weakness, design individualized instruction based on specific needs, and measure progress towards learning goals.
+During student teaching, you'll attend a specialized Reading Seminar.

-A Mild Intervention (special education) license gives you additional background and education to help you work with all types of learners.
+A Mild Intervention (special education) license gives you additional background and education to help you work with learners with high-incidence exceptionalities.
 Because special education is a high-need area in many schools, this license may provide additional career options.
 This program offers you a variety of hands-on field experiences, and, since many of the requirements are already embedded into our curriculum, you'll take just three extra classes to obtain this credential.

 These curriculum guides outline the classes you'll need to take as an Elementary Education major.
 The general education curriculum guide lists your class options and requirements to fulfill UIndy's general education requirements, while the Elementary Education curriculum guide lists the classes needed to major in Elementary Education.
 You'll need to look at both guides to get a complete picture of what classes you'll take at UIndy.